-Generally, you will meet with your spiritual director monthly.
-A session usually lasts for an hour.
+Generally, you will meet with your spiritual director once a month for an hour per session.

 “Spiritual directors support and encourage directees as they listen and respond to God.”–Jeanette Bakke

 What can I expect in a spiritual direction session?